julionm/rust-studies/README.md

 The associated functions are normally used to generate new instances of an struct, like constructors in other languages, they don't receive the self attribute, used by the methods to acces the inner properties of an struct and are detached of the context of it.

+### How does works the privacy boundary in Rust?

+We start saying that all functions, structs, methods, enums and constants are treated as they are private by default.
+What the
+ privacy boundaries actually does is secure a code that should never be used outside it's context, making your code safier
+ because it won't receive changes that could break some of their defined rules and behaviours.
+The

+---

 ## Future Concepts
 - Lifetimes
 - Iterators